Landyachtz Switchblade Review

 The Bottom Line

-If you’re looking for a great cruising and carving board or something to hone your downhill and freeride skills, the Switchblade will inspire confidence in all your longboarding endeavours.
+If you’re looking for a great cruising and carving board or something to hone your downhill and freeride skills, the Switchblade will inspire confidence in all your longboarding endeavors.
 However, sliding requires a little effort and practice, but once you’re used to it, riding becomes a breeze.
 However, it more than makes up for its flaws with the unparalleled stability at high speeds and capability to do both free-riding and downhill quite well.
 That being said, this is a great board for those looking for an excellent free-riding board that is also suitable for a multitude of other purposes such as cruising and downhilling.